gregtomasch/USFSMAX_MMC_Module/README.md

 The behavior of the new USFSMAX module is quite similar to the original product but new features have been added and existing features have been refined.
 These include:
 * Dynamic hard iron correctors
 * Gyroscope bias offset calibration
-* User-selectable USFSMAX I2C slave address selection
+* User-selectable USFSMAX I2C slave address
 * USFSMAX deep sleep mode and wake-up
 * Firmware ID byte